 Northampton neighbourhood slams NHS staff over six-year parking 'nightmare' in busy estate

 "A nurse who parks outside everyday in a resident's space just says, 'ok, ok' and walks off.
-She's just does not care."
+She just does not care."

 A Northampton neighbourhood has spoken out about the 'nightmare' that rogue car parking is having on their estate.